svermeulen/vim-subversive/README.md

 onoremap ie :exec "normal! ggVG"<cr>
 ```

 And then execute `<leader>siwie` to replace all instances of the current word under the cursor in the entire buffer.
+Or `<leader>siwgg` to replace only those instances at or before the cursor position.
+Etc.

 You can also avoid the prompt by explicitly providing a register to use to pull the replacement text from.
 For example, `"a<leader>siwip` will immediately replace all instances of the current word under the cursor with the contents of register `a` that exist within the current paragraph.